check_sdk_api_breakage.py on release PRs and check_deprecations.py on every PR.

 accessors, conditional branches):

-development, and record metadata that CI tooling can detect.
+metadata that CI tooling can detect. warn_cleanup() emits a UserWarning once

 Policy 1: Deprecation Before Removal